spatialthoughts/courses/docs/python-foundation-output/13_creating_spatial_data.md

 ## Writing Files

 We can write the resulting GeoDataFrame to any of the supported vector data format.
-Here we are writing it as a new GeoPackage file.
+The format is inferred from the file extension.
+Use `.shp` if you want to save the results as a shapefile.
+Here we are writing it as a new GeoPackage file so we use the `.gpkg` extension.

 You can open the resulting geopackage in a GIS and view the data.